-XBeePro radios used in RC4Magic Series 2 devices have been certified for use in most European countries.
+XBeePro radios used in RC4Magic Series 2 devices have been certified for use in several European countries.
+France imposes restrictions on the 2.4 GHz band.
 Norway prohibits operation near Ny-Alesund in Svalbard.
 Other restrictions may apply.
 For additional information, please contact RC4 Wireless.